Labo-Lacourse/stepmix/scripts/README.md

 # Complete simulation
 python3 run_bakk_simulation_complete.py -s 500
 ```
 All three commands should output the simulation tables from the paper.
-You can ignore  ConvergenceWarnings and UserWarnings.

 Real-Data Example